 A formula is easy.
 You just input the numbers and make a calculation.
 But in the vast majority of our cases, the greatest harm in the case is pain, usually physical pain.
 How do you measure the pain and suffering that goes with physical and emotional damage?

-The answer depends on the case.
+The answer to how much money your pain and suffering is worth depends on the case.
 In some types of car and truck accident cases, insurance companies will try to use a computer program to compute a blueprint of a settlement formula.
 The insurance adjuster puts all of the details of the medical records into a computer.
 The computer spits out a settlement range for the insurance payout.

 Talk to a Lawyer at 800-553-8082 or Get an On-Line Consultation.

 In most traffic collision cases, if there is a serious dispute about liability, the lawsuit has a good chance of making it to trial.
 If auto insurance companies think their driver was in the right, they are more willing to try the case.